`

-Grammar: Intro to Counters
+Grammar: Intro To Counters

 Once you’ve mastered basic counting in Japanese, you’re ready to start studying Japanese counters.
 What are counters?
 In Japanese, there are words that indicate what kind of object is being counted.
 These words most often have no English translation.